chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 11 -

 We all felt mostly rejuventated today and ready to descend more, it was interesting revisiting sites on the way back down.
-We all still pretty tired, but in high sprits
+We were all still pretty tired, but in high spirits.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8829287149" data-style="standard"></div>